scottbedard/twister/README.md

 // scramble the puzzle to a specific depth puzzle.scramble(10);

-// generate a scramble, but don't execute it puzzle.generateScramble();
+// generate scramble, but don't execute it puzzle.generateScramble();

+// generate scramble to a specific depth puzzle.generateScramble(10);

 // get array of stickers effected by a turn puzzle.getStickersForTurn('F');